jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 has to correspond to the reverse polish automation ("on the left"): the output of the latter has to match the input of the former.

 We capture all these properties in the types by using GADTs.
-We can then properly type the traversal of polish expressions as well as reduction to a value.
+This allows properly type the traversal of polish expressions as well as reduction to a value.

+> show the code

 # Parsing